 This time the way the series progression has been worked out is by the movement of shapes.
 Let’s show you an example question:

-Example – pick one of the five boxes on the right to fit in the blank box in the progression.
+Pick one of the five boxes on the right to fit in the blank box and complete the series on the left.

-This is a movement-based question which looks at different objects moving in different planes.
+As this is a movement-based question, we are looking for different objects moving in different planes.
 Once you break it down it becomes easier, so look at each section separately and discount the wrong answers.
 Your thought process may run along the following lines: